alvivar/aclass/README.md

 # aclass

-Analize and categorize urls by word density, and export them to a Netscape Bookmark html file using the top words as tags.

 ```
 usage: aclass.py [-h] [-u URLS [URLS ...]] [-f FILES [FILES ...]]

+Analize and categorize urls by word density, and export them to a Netscape
+Bookmark html file using the top words as tags

 optional arguments:
   -h, --help            show this help message and exit